Screen to Save 2: Rural Cancer Screening Educational Intervention

 Detailed Description

-The Dartmouth Cancer Center's Community Outreach and Engagement Team will implement Screen to Save 2 in two formats-traditional outreach using in-person fairs and an online format.
-The education in both formats will be based on a set of key messages that cover information about colorectal cancer, including risk factors, prevention, screening recommendations, and screening options.
+The Dartmouth Cancer Center's Community Outreach and Engagement Team will implement Screen to Save 2 using an online format.
+The education will be based on a set of key messages that cover information about colorectal cancer, including risk factors, prevention, screening recommendations, and screening options.
 Key messages provided by the National Cancer Institute will be tailored to the local context of NH and VT, including information about local options for getting screened for colorectal cancer.
-A third arm will receive education about lung cancer screening.
-This third arm will serve as the control arm for the first two arms (the arms receiving in-person or online colorectal cancer screening education) to assess study Aim 1.
-This third arm will also serve as an intervention arm for assessing Study Aim 2.

 Using online or telephone surveys, some participants will be contacted approximately three months after their initial participation.
 Some of the participants contacted after three months will again be contacted another three months later (six months after initial participation).
 The three- and six-month surveys will assess knowledge, attitudes, beliefs, and behaviors related to cancer screening, including outcomes from cancer screening.